shadowwolf899/userManager/README.md

 	List all exisiting users
-	Specify who should be admins and who should be users Set passwords for each account
+	Specify who should be admins and who should be users Set passwords for each account (either one password for all admins and one for all standard users or different passwords for each account)
 	Delete unauthorized accounts
 	Make sure normal users are not admins
 	Lock out root account